qnzhou/implicit_shader/README.md

 app.onCompute(buffer);
 app.onFinish();

-// The d values `buffer` has been udpated.
+// The d values in `buffer` has been udpated.
 ```